ThanasisMattas/smartflow/README.md

 corresponding label is the state at the next time-step.
 A state comprises a 3D matrix, U, where the *channel* axis consists of the 3 state variables of the SWE, surface height, flux-x and flux-y, populating the discretized 2D domain.
-The main idea is that the state matrix can be regarded as a 3-channel image, where each pixel corresponds to a cell of the mesh and each channel to a state variable.
+**The main idea is that the state matrix can be regarded as a 3-channel image, where each pixel corresponds to a cell of the mesh and each channel to a state variable**.

 ### Input data scenarios